-The ultimate guide to Economy 10 meters and tariffs
+The ultimate guide to Economy 10 tariffs and meters

 Some energy plans give you a cheaper electricity rate at certain times, and a more expensive one at others.
 Economy 10 is one example – and if you’re a night owl, or use more electricity overnight, it could be the ideal plan to help you save money on your bills, and cut your carbon emissions.

 Here’s our guide to the ins and outs of Economy 10, so you can decide whether it’s right for you.
 You’ll find answers to the following questions:

 - What is the Economy 10 tariff?

 - How is Economy 10 different from Economy 7?

 - Can I get an Economy 10 smart meter?

 - Is Economy 10 the right tariff for me?

 Economy 10 is a UK electricity plan that can help you pay less for your electricity.
 Basically, you pay normal prices most of the time, but cheaper rates during other “off-peak” times.
 These off-peak times are set by the energy supplier, and spread across the day and night.